rcammack/digits/index.md

 <h3>Admin User</h3>

 Initially, one default admin user is created; however, there can by more than one users with the admin role.
-Admin users have access to a special NavBar link "Admin" that retrieves a page listing all Contacts associated with all users.
+Admin users have access to a special NavBar link "Admin" that retrieves a page listing all contacts associated with all users.

 <img src="doc/admin.png">